LamAnnieV/deploy_5.1/README.md

 ## Step #5 Configure Jenkins Node, Jenkins Build and Run Build

+**Jenkins**

+Jenkins is used to automate the Build, Test, and Deploy the Banking Application.
+To use Jenkins in a new EC2, all the proper installs to use Jenkins and to read the programming language in which the application is written in need to be installed.
+In this case, they are Jenkins, Java, and Jenkins additional plugin "Pipeline Keep Running Step", which is manually installed through the UI interface.

 **Configure Jenkins Node**

+Jenkins nodes also known as Jenkins agents, which are connected to the Jenkins manager node.
+This allows the manager to distribute and delegate work to the agents to execute.
+Tasks related to building and deploying software projects.

 Configure two [Jenkins Nodes](https://github.com/LamAnnieV/Jenkins/blob/main/jenkins_node.md)

 ![image](Images/Jenkin_nodes.png)

 **"Deploy_5.1" Build**